Technoid91/music-city/README.md

 subscription clicks on 'lessons' on the menu, he will be redirected to the page with subscriptions.
-![image of subscription page](https://i.ibb.co/7JCmq89/2024-05-16-09-19-57.png) To allow a user to 'try it before buy it' the options with free 7 days subscription is included.
+![image of subscription page](https://i.ibb.co/7JCmq89/2024-05-16-09-19-57.png) We recommend to leave one free subscription to provide the user with the opportunity to try it (and fall in love with our lessons) before buying the subscription.
 The user can use it only once.
 If the database with subscribed users contains a record, the option of free subscription will not be shown.
 To purchase subscription, the user will only need his credit card as this is an online service, no delivery info required.
+The site admin can manage the subscriptions: name, corresponding image, description, price, promotional price (optionally) and duration.
+Additionally, the site admin can hide the subscription, for example, the time limited special offer.
+It allows admin to keep it for future, instead of deleting and creating it again.

 - ### Products
 ![image of products page](https://i.ibb.co/n84Dd1D/2024-05-16-10-10-53.png)